carlos8f/node-timebucket/README.md

 map/reduce-ing time-series data.

-Also, timebuckets can serve as a neutral format between which UNIX timestamps (seconds before or after 1970), millisecond timestamps (as used in JavaScript), and microsecond timestamps (such as those used in high-frequency trading applications) can be converted, and stored in a complete way (with granularity attached).
+Also, timebuckets can serve as a neutral format between which UNIX timestamps (seconds before or after 1970) and millisecond timestamps (as used in JavaScript) can be converted, and stored in a complete way (with granularity attached).

 ## Anatomy of a timebucket